jfschwarz/substyle/README.md

 - `getDependsOn()` _(Function: (nextProps, props) => boolean)_ This prop is useful to optimize performance if the `defaultStyles` parameter is defined as a function. `getDependsOn` will be called with props and must return an array of dependencies.
 If any of the values in this array changes compared to the previous render, the default styles will be recalculated, otherwise the memoized styles from the last render will be used.

+> **Note:** If it is not for theming purposes, you should generally avoid defining the `defaultStyles` as a function on props.
+Styles depending dynamically on props should rather be defined as inline styles directly.
+The [`inline` util function](#inlineinlineStylesBefore-style-inlineStylesAfter) comes in handy for doing so.

 ### `style([keys])` (hook return value)

 Calling `style(key)` returns a new `style` instance with the nested style definitions for the element identified by `key`.
 Spread the result into the props passed to the addressed React DOM element.